…The HARD TRUTH with Dr. Kennedy Musonda, Ph.D

-In the Old Testament, Elisha called Elijah “Father” (2 Kings 2:12); in 2 Kings 6:21 & 13:14, the King of Israel called Elisha “Father.”
-In both cases, a spiritual father/son relationship is involved.
-In the New Testament, Paul said, “For though ye have ten thousand instructors in Christ, yet have ye not many fathers: for in Christ Jesus, I have begotten you through the gospel” (1 Corinthians 4:15).
-Paul called Titus as his son after the common faith (Tit.
-1:4), and he also called Onesimus as the son he begot in his bonds (Phile.
+In the New Testament in 1 Corinthians 4:15, Paul said, “For though ye have ten thousand instructors in Christ, yet have ye not many fathers: for in Christ Jesus, I have begotten you through the gospel.”
+Paul called Titus as his son after the common faith (Titus.
+1:4), and he also called Onesimus as the son he begot in his bonds (Philemmon.
 1:10).

 Author: Dr. Kennedy Musonda an international development consultant holds a Bachelor and Master of Social Work, a Bachelor of Arts in Theology, a Postgraduate Diploma in Management Studies, a Master of Business Administration (MBA) and a Ph.D. in Business Administration.